Sydney Mikayla: Career

 Mikayla has also found success as a voice actor with having voiced characters in episodes of the animated series, The Loud House and We Bare Bears.
 In 2018, just before she booked General Hospital, Mikayla voiced the role of Wolf in the Netflix series Kipo and the Age of Wonderbeasts.

+In 2024, she voiced Andy, the protagonist of Invincible Fight Girl.